-Traditional Kubernetes networking is no small feat.
+Traditional multi-cluster networking for Kubernetes deployments is no small feat.
 While we are used to defining domains and firewalls at places where we need boundaries and control, mapping that in Kubernetes is challenging.
 Yes, you need additional flexibility beyond the namespace.
 Having to connect orchestration.
 This proliferation of microservices in enterprise environments has led to the growth of the Kubernetes ecosystem.

 Avesha’s KubeSlice combines Kubernetes network services and manageability in a framework to accelerate application deployment in a Kubernetes environment.
 KubeSlice achieves this by creating logical application “Slice” boundaries which allow pods and services to communicate seamlessly.

 Let’s take a deeper look at how KubeSlice simplifies the management and operation of Kubernetes

 KubeSlice brings the manageability, connectivity, and governance into one framework for deployments which need tenancy in a cluster and extends it across clusters, be it in data centers, in a single cloud or across multiple clouds.

 KubeSlice is driven by a Custom Resource Definition (CRD) operator defining the “Slice” construct, which is analogous to a tenant.
 A tenant can be defined as (1) a set of applications which needs to be isolated from traffic of other applications; or (2) a team needing different security secrets and requiring strict isolation from those who have access to applications.